-If aircraft, spacecraft, satellites, and missiles thrills you, and taking challenges is something you enjoy the most, then aerospace engineering is the career option for you.
-The aerospace engineering gives you an opportunity to work on rigorous mathematical and computational formulae as well as, with sophisticated machines to solve the space mysteries and use the existing ones for technological and humanitarian benefits.
+If flying machines (aircraft, spacecraft, satellites, and missiles) thrills you, taking challenges is something you enjoy the most, then aerospace engineering may turn out right career option for you.
+The studies in aerospace sciences, engineering & technology gives you an opportunity to work on rigorous mathematical and computational problems as well as, with sophisticated machines to solve the space mysteries and use the existing ones for technological and humanitarian benefits.

 Role of an Aerospace Engineer